-There are multiple pathways available to achieve board certification in Occupational Medicine through the ABPM.
+There are multiple pathways available to achieve board certification in Occupational and Environmental Medicine through the ABPM.
 Find out easily which Pathway you may be qualified to apply through using our “Am I Eligible?” quiz.

 This pathway applies to all applicants who have completed an ACGME-accredited or a Royal College of Physicians and Surgeons of Canada (RCPSC) residency of not less than two years, in the specialty area for which certification is being sought.